jacobl3371/sep11-freedom-project/tool/learning-log.md

 I was able to get the server working and on Mullvad browser, so I don't have to use any different browsers in my setup, which is good.

-I changed the Sinalese language route to Chinese since the characters weren't rendering in vs code, and though the Chinese characters registered in vs code, I experienced a similar issue with the actual output, which seems to fail to render any non-latin characters.
+I changed the Sinalese language route to Chinese since the characters weren't rendering in vs code, and though the Chinese characters registered in vs code, I expereinced a similar with the actual output, which seems to fail to render any non-latin characters.

 The English route output looks like this:
 ![english text](tool-tinker2/img/en.png)